Before and after Current Meditation

 What Covid-19 precautions have you implemented?

 You can breathe easy at Current Meditation.
 We’re fully committed to making your studio experience a safe and healthy one.
 In addition to providing hand sanitizer, regularly wiping down surfaces, and disinfecting our hammocks between classes, we are taking many other steps to ensure your well-being and peace of mind.
-These include a commercial-grade HEPA air purification system that removes 99.99% of particles related to Covid-19, combined with a UV light filter to serve as an added layer of protection, so particles are trapped and fully removed from the air.
+These include a commercial-grade HEPA air purification system that removes 99.99% of particles related to Covid-19.
 The HEPA air filtration system completely filters all of the air in the meditation room – two times through – during each class.
 Please feel free to contact us if you’d like to know more about the Covid-19 precautions we are taking.

 What is your cell phone policy?